Concerned about your cholesterol levels? Is there is a history of heart disease in your family? Contact us or download our cholesterol fact sheets.

 We are often asked this question, mainly because eggs contain dietary cholesterol.
 It is found in the yolk and is essential for the developing chick. it is also essential for humans; however we can make our own.

 Too much cholesterol in the blood can be harmful.
 But for most people cutting down on eggs is not the answer – it is better to reduce the amount of saturated fat (found in animal fats such as butter, lard, fatty meats and meat products, full fat dairy products as well as pastry, cakes and puddings).
 Cutting back on saturated fat will also naturally limit dietary cholesterol – as these foods also contain cholesterol.
-About 1 in 500 people have a condition called FH (familial hypercholesterolaemia) and they may need to be more cautious about dietary sources of cholesterol.
+One in 250 people in the UK may have a condition called FH (familial hypercholesterolaemia) and they may need to be more cautious about dietary sources of cholesterol.
 This is because people with FH have levels of cholesterol which are often double the normal level.
-If you have FH, talk to your doctor or dietitan to see if you need to limit your egg intake or call our Cholesterol Helpline for advice.
+If you have FH, talk to your doctor or dietitian to see if you need to limit your egg intake or call our Cholesterol Helpline for advice.

 Good things about eggs